jupyter-incubator/contentmanagement/README.md

 # Writing Bundlers

-This extension supports the writing of *bundlers*, Python modules that take a notebook, transform it, package the result, and either deploy it or download it.
-Bundlers must register themselves (e.g., at install time) using code like the following:
+This extension supports the writing of *bundlers*, Python modules that may take a notebook, transform it (e.g,. using nbconvert), package the result, and either deploy it or download it.
+Bundlers should register themselves at install time using code like the following:

 ```python
 from notebook.services.config import ConfigManager